kusumi/fileobj/doc/README.list_of_options.md

           --backup              Create backup files for regular files.
-The program keeps consistency of backing files if it terminates normally, but this option guarantees safety by creating a copy of regular files before loading them.
-                                Backup files are created under ~/.fileobj by default, and removed if the program terminates normally.
+The program keeps consistency of backing files if it terminates normally, but this option guarantees safety by creating a copy of files.
+Backup files are created under ~/.fileobj, and removed if the program terminates normally.
 Backup files start with '.'.
+This option only applies to regular files.
           --force               Ignore warnings which can be ignored by specifying this option and proceed.
           --test_screen         Enter ncurses(3) screen test mode.
           --command             Print the list of available editor commands and exit.
-          --sitepkg             Print Python's site-package directory being used by the program and exit.
+          --sitepkg             Print python(1) site-package directory being used by the program and exit.